 On the merits and subsidiarily, the Centre submits that the dismissal decision was in accordance with Article 24 of the Staff Regulations.
-Indeed, although there was some delay due to the summer holidays, a written version of this decision, summarising the grounds for dismissal which were explained in detail during the meeting of 7 August 2009, was sent to the complainant on 14 September 2009.
+Indeed, although there was some delay due to the summer holidays, written version of this decision, summarising the grounds for dismissal which were explained in detail during the meeting of 7 August 2009, was sent to the complainant on 14 September 2009.
 The defendant adds that the decision in question, based on Article 35(a) of the Staff Regulations, is lawful.
-It holds that the complainant did not prove that he had the requisite qualifications for his post, although he received adequate advice and guidance.
-Moreover, he received several warnings about the quality of his service and he took part in meetings the purpose of which was to "review [his] performance level".
+It holds that the complainant did not prove that he had the requisite qualifications for his post.
+Moreover, he received several warnings about the quality of his service.
+In addition, he had well-defined targets: his duties were described in the job announcement for his post and two detailed lists of tasks were sent to him on 27 May and 10 June 2009.
+Lastly, the Centre maintains that the complainant's right to be heard has not been breached, because during the meetings of 6 and 7 August 2009 he had an opportunity to express his viewpoint on the "professional shortcomings and poor interpersonal skills" for which he was criticised.
+It also denies that it undermined his dignity.